noblesherman/Noble-s-Web-Design/README.md

 2) Run migrations: `npx prisma migrate dev --name init`.
 3) `npm run dev` and open the frontend (`/admin` for GitHub login, `/client` for portal).
 4) Issue a client invite in Admin → use PIN to activate in Client portal.
-5) Configure Stripe keys + webhook endpoint, assign a billable item to a client, then pay via `/checkout`.
+5) Configure Stripe keys + webhook endpoint, create a client charge from Admin, then pay via `/portal/billing`.

 ## Notes
 - Keep `credentials: "include"` for admin fetches (session cookies).
 - Client JWT lives in `localStorage` as `client_token`.
-- Checkout Sessions use `ui_mode: custom` with Payment Element.
-Automatic tax is enabled; return URL is `/checkout/return`.
+- Checkout Sessions use `ui_mode: custom` with Payment Element and return to `/portal/billing/complete`.
 - DocuSeal embeds must be valid iframe src/share URLs or template IDs.
 - Uptime requires SMTP if you want alert emails; otherwise logs still record status.